Backend Stores

 Types of Backend Stores

-File system backend is in Keep-the-Light-On (KTLO) mode and will not receive most of the new features in MLflow.
-We recommend using the database backend instead.
-Database backend will also be the default option soon.
+File system backend is in Keep-the-Light-On (KTLO) mode and is no longer receiving new feature updates.
+We strongly recommend using the database backend (now the default) for better performance and reliability.

 Configure Backend Store

-You can configure the location by passing the desired tracking URI to MLflow, via either of the following methods:
+You can configure a different backend store by passing the desired tracking URI to MLflow, via either of the following methods:

 - Set the

-option when starting the server, likemlflow server --backend-store-uri sqlite:///mydb.sqlite
+--backend-store-urioption when starting the server, likemlflow server --backend-store-uri postgresql://...

 Continue to the next section for the supported format of tracking URLs.
 Also visit this guidance for how to set up the backend store properly for your workflow.